-Some stuff you have lying around at home might seem like suitable inflatable boat cleaning alternatives.
-But many of these will actually cause more harm than good.
+Some stuff you have lying around at home might seem like suitable inflatable boat cleaning alternatives For example, lots of people like to use toilet bowl cleaner on pontoons.
+Some like to clean their pontoons with vinegar.
+But many of these will actually cause more harm than good on an inflatable.
 As a general rule, you should want to avoid products with a pH level that’s higher than 11.5.

 Other than that, it’s best that you avoid ammonia, chlorine, acetone, toluene, solvents, and MEK.
 Using abrasive scrub pads, brushes, and rags can also scuff up your boat and damage its surfaces.